-If you’ve had a healthy harvest of winter squash and you’d like to keep some to eat throughout the winter, there are several ways for you to store winter squash, depending on your type of storage space.
+On the counter in a dark place, like a bread cubby or corner, most winter squash will last one to three months.
+But if you’ve had a healthy harvest of winter squash and you’d like to keep some to eat throughout the winter, there are several ways for you to store winter squash, depending on your type of storage space.

 If you’re planning to store whole squash, don’t wash it.
 Just brush off any dried soil and debris.
 You’ll wash your squash when it’s time to eat it.

 All winter squash, with the exception of acorn squash, need to be cured before you can store them.
 Cure your squash by keeping them in a hot and humid spot for seven to 14 days.
 If you can, leave your squash in your garden or field during the curing time.
-Alternatively, you can take them off the ground and set them out in a single layer where the temperature is 80 to 85 degrees F and the relative humidity is 80 to 85 percent.
+Alternatively, you can take them off the ground and set them out in a single layer where the temperature is 80 to 85 degrees F and the relative humidity is 80% to 85%.
 This curing process helps the squash harden off and strengthen their skin.
 Do not cure acorn squash; it will actually have the opposite effect and will shorten the squash’s storage time.
 Do not wash squash until you’re ready to use it; just brush off any dried soil.

 In general, most squash can stay in cold storage from two to three months (although Hubbard squash can store for five to six months and there are a few varieties that can last for up to a year).
 The exception is acorn squash, which can only store for up to eight weeks.